Phil penny 96x96.png

 Sat Sep 13, 2014

-OK guys I’m about to start work on my bus, I bought it with the pop-top removed and a LOT of rust all hidden by white-painted gaffa tape…
+OK guys, I’m about to start work on my bus; I bought it with the pop-top removed and a LOT of rust all hidden by white-painted gaffer tape…

 Additionally, both rear quarter panels are shot to bits, so I will replace these before doing anything else at all.